nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 2. Gradient reduction of mapped reads from 100k to 10k, at 3 different composition levels (10%, 5%, 2.5%)
 3. Gradient reduction of mapped reads from 100k to 10k for both mixed species, with 3 reps

+---

+Summaries in this round of test:

+Reads were sampled by `seqkit` software by fixed random seeds.
+The mapping coverages were pre-determined by the single mapping on original reads.
+The gradient were set from 100k to 10k.
+The full pipeline was used with 100+ reference and 30+ genes.
+The output can be retrieved by `while read mix; do echo $mix; grep "Poales" ${mix}/${mix}.cumulative_dist.csv; done < mixed_list.txt`.
+The output required a few data cleaning process.
+The result showed that the cumulative similarity will decrease when the mapped reads number drops.
+The limit for correctly predicting is around 20k while 15k could be the hard limit that failed for assembly.
+When we mix te samples by proportional data.
+The different proportion does not have an effect on the final prediction values but may reduce the predictability at low read number side.
+This part needs to have some replicates as well.
+Also, the 1:1 ratio reduction mix showed different decline curve for Asterales and Poales which indicate the unknown species and target selection difference.
+The whole study could have advanced dissected intervals around 25k to 50k to verify the shape of the regression curve.

+The additional information were simply collected from the exon number.
+By using bash command `while read mix; do echo $mix; grep ">" ${mix}/exon_extracted/*.fasta | wc -l ; echo "Unique Exon Number:"; ls ${mix}/exon_extracted/ | wc -l ; done < mixed_list.txt`, the number of exon hits and the unique exons found on sample can be extracted.
+The result could potentially be the adjustment of the final cumulative values.